The BCS Critical Temperature at High Density: Main Results

 The constant in front of the exponential is in particular relevant for obtaining the universality of the ratio of the critical temperature and the energy gap, which is achieved in \cite{HLenergygap}, where a similar asymptotic formula for the energy gap is proven. \begin{rmk}{\rm (Radiality)} \\ The assumption of the interaction potential being radially symmetric enters the proofs of our main theorems in a crucial way.
 On the one hand, the radial symmetry allows an additional averaging over the sphere $\Sph^2$ in position space in the proof of Theorem~\ref{thm:1}, which leads to a ``decoupling" of the position variables $x$ and $y$ (cf.~\Cref{eq:decoupling}) as the arguments of integral kernels of operators that appear after employing the Birman--Schwinger principle \cite{hhss, fhns, hs15}.
 Without this averaging the supposed error terms in \Cref{bsdecomp} could not be concluded to be small.
 On the other hand, the radial symmetry enables us to obtain useful bounds on the quantity $e_\mu$ (cf.~Lemma~\ref{lem:2}, Lemma~\ref{lem:3}, and Lemma~\ref{lem:4}), which naturally appears in the obtained asymptotics in Theorem~\ref{thm:1} and Theorem~\ref{thm:2}.
 Although the assumption of a radial potential is a loss of generality compared to the weak coupling \cite{fhns, hs081} and low density\cite{hs08} situation, the case of an isotropic interactions seems physically the most relevant and natural. \end{rmk} \begin{rmk} {\rm (Potentials with slow decay at infinity)} \\ The recent work \cite{cueninmerz} by Cuenin and Merz indicates how to generalize our results to interaction potentials with slow decay at infinity, i.e.~which fail to satisfy $V \in L^1(\R^3)$.
 The main idea is to employ the Tomas--Stein Theorem~to define the Fourier transform of the potential on the $\mathrm{codim-}1$ submanifold $\Sph^2 \subset \R^3$ having non--vanishing curvature.
 Moreover, by using the methods from \cite{gontier}, where Gontier, Hainzl, and Lewin originally studied a lower bound on the Hartree--Fock energy of the electron gas, one can see that

 for any real--valued potential $V$ satisfying $\vert\cdot\vert V \in L^{\infty}(\R^3)$.
 A detailed proof of this estimate is given in Section \ref{sec:proofs}.
 Note that for an admissible potential $V$ that satisfies $\vert \cdot \vert V \in L^\infty(\R^3)$, we have $s^* \ge 2$ and infer by \Cref{elbound} that the bound provided by \Cref{eq:gontierbound} is not optimal.
-Although these results indicate that it is mathematically possible to deal with slow decay at infinity, it seems physically natural to assume fast decay at infinity, at least in the high--density limit, where the phenomenon of screening plays an important~role. \end{rmk}
+Although these results indicate that it is mathematically possible to deal with slow decay at infinity, it seems physically natural to assume fast decay at infinity, at least in the high--density limit for an effective interaction potential, when the phenomenon of screening plays an important~role. \end{rmk}